Brooder lamps: a review of the Brinsea EcoGlow.

 - For more detailed information about appropriate heat levels, see this article.

 - For further information about setting up a DIY brooder box to meet your chicks' needs, see this article.

 This is a traditional heat lamp.
 Its main advantage is that it's very inexpensive.
 Its main disadvantage is that it's very dangerous.

-They come specifically recommended for brooders but if the front of the lamp touches anything flammable - like a cardboard brooder or chick bedding for example - there is a huge risk that the heat will set it on fire.
+They come specifically recommended for brooders, but if the front of the lamp touches anything flammable - a cardboard brooder, chick down or feathers, or bedding, for example - there is a real risk that the heat will set it on fire.

 How does the Brinsea brooder heat lamp work?